Soltera (film)

-Soltera is a 1999 Filipino film produced by Star Cinema, starring Claudine Barretto, Diether Ocampo and Ms. Maricel Soriano.
-The film was directed by Jerry Lopez Sineneng.
+Soltera is a 1999 Filipino romantic drama film directed by Jerry Lopez Sineneng from a screenplay he co-written with Jun Lana, who solely wrote the original story.
+The film stars Claudine Barretto, Diether Ocampo and Maricel Soriano.
 Barretto and Ocampo reunited since Mula sa Puso (both two-year run drama series and movie version released in February).

+The film, produced and distributed by Star Cinema, was released theatrically on July 28, 1999.

 Plot

 Sandra (Maricel Soriano) is a wedding planner whose sisters Lorraine (Rita Avila), Bessie (Maila Gumila) are now married.
 On the wedding day of her sister Cathy (Julia Clarete), she met a young real estate agent Eric Robles (Diether Ocampo).
 With the help of her gay friend Jojo (Raymond Bagatsing), the two started a budding relationship despite their age gap and live-in.
-However, Sandra's family are not-so agree with Eric because he is too young for Sandra.
+However, Sandra's family does not agree with Eric because he is too young for Sandra.
 Eric then became close to Sandra's employee Lisa (Claudine Barretto).
 When Sandra decided to go to the United States, Eric confessed that he loves Lisa, but Lisa rejects Eric's love because it's not right.
 When Sandra came back, she loved Eric more, but she would find out about Eric and Lisa's relationship.
-This cause Lisa to resign from her job and Eric to be kicked-out.
+This causes Lisa to resign from her job and Eric to be kicked out.
 Sandra then confessed to Jojo that she is pregnant, but became depressed because she was left by Eric.
-Eric returned and asked forgiveness to Sandra, which she accepted.
-Sandra also told Eric that he will not deprive her child to him and she said that she can be happy alone.
+Eric returned and asked for forgiveness to Sandra, which she accepted.
+Sandra also told Eric that he would not deprive her child to him and she said that she could be happy alone.